8 Libraries I Keep Coming Back to Visit in Southeastern CT/RI

-I still utilize libraries to this day.
-One thing that I love about Southeastern Connecticut is that there are so MANY libraries and some are in historical buildings.
+One thing that I love about Southeastern Connecticut is that there are so many libraries housed in historical buildings.
 Where I grew up, I only had one library in a rural town.
-I’m amazed at how many there are within half hour of Mystic, CT so I’m sharing some of my favorites that you must visit:
+I’m amazed at how many there are within half hour of Mystic, CT so I’m sharing some of my favorites that I often visit.

 WESTERLY LIBRARY & WILCOX PARK — WESTERLY, RI